Conspiracy theorist Alex Jones back on X after Elon Musk restores account

 Musk posted a poll on Saturday asking if Jones should be reinstated, with the results showing 70% of those who responded in favor.
 Early Sunday, Musk tweeted, “The people have spoken and so it shall be.”

 A few hours later, Jones’ posts were visible again and he retweeted a post about his video game.
-He and his Infowars show had been permanently banned in 2018 for abusive behavior.
+He and his Infowars show were permanently banned in 2018 for abusive behavior.

 Musk, who has described himself as a free speech absolutist, said the move was about protecting those rights.
 In response to a user who posted that “permanent account bans are antithetical to free speech,” Musk wrote, “I find it hard to disagree with this point.”